korberlin/so_long/README.md

 ![so_long Cover](imgs/cover-so_long-bonus.png)

-Welcome to my **so_long** project! 🌍🦈 This is a basic 2D game developed using **MiniLibX**, where you guide a character through a map, collect all the items, and find the exit.
+Welcome, adventurers and code enthusiasts!
+I’m excited to share with you my journey through the **so_long** project at 42 Berlin.
+This challenge ventures beyond simple coding and delves into the realms of 2D graphics, event handling, and game mechanics—all to create a delightful, interactive experience on the screen.

 ![so_long Passed with Bonus](imgs/so_longm.png)

 ---

 ## About

-**so_long** is a project from 42 Berlin designed to enhance your skills in:
-- Window management & event handling with the **MiniLibX**.
-- File parsing and validating map configurations.
+**so_long** is not just another exercise; it’s an immersive exploration into graphical programming with the **MiniLibX** library.
+By implementing a 2D game from scratch, I’ve sharpened my skills in:

+- **Window Management & Event Handling:** Opening a window, capturing user inputs, and ensuring seamless interaction.
+- **File Parsing & Map Validation:** Reading custom `.ber` map files, checking for correctness, ensuring walls surround the entire map, and verifying proper player, exit, and collectible placements.
-- Pathfinding logic, using a **flood fill algorithm** to ensure the map is playable.
+- **Pathfinding & Algorithmic Thinking:** Using a **flood fill algorithm** to confirm that the player can reach all collectibles and the exit.
-- Working with basic 2D graphics, sprite animation, and score displays.

-Through this project, I learned:
-- How to integrate and manage graphical elements in a C project.
-- Techniques for validating maps (checking their shape, ensuring they are fully walled in, and that characters are correctly placed).
-- Handling user input (W, A, S, D) for character movement.
-- Implementing sprite animations for a richer visual experience.
-- Displaying the current score directly on the screen for a more engaging gameplay experience.

-This project has been tested on Linux machines.
+- **Enhanced Gameplay Mechanics (Bonus):** Infusing life into the game with sprite animations and directly displaying the score/move count on the screen.

+Throughout this project, I’ve embraced the complexity of integrating logic, graphics, and user experience—all developed and tested on **Linux** machines.

 ---

-## Features
+## Project Highlights
-- **Map Components:**
-  - **0:** Empty space
-  - **1:** Wall
-  - **C:** Collectible
-  - **E:** Exit
-  - **P:** Player start position

-- **Gameplay:**
-  - Collect all **C** items.
-  - Reach the **E** (exit) after collecting all items.
-  - Move using **W, A, S, D**.
-  - Walls (1) are impassable, ensuring you must navigate valid paths.

-- **Path Validation:**
-  - The map must be rectangular and surrounded by walls.
-  - The flood fill algorithm ensures there is a valid path that allows collecting all collectibles and reaching the exit.

-- **Bonus Highlights:**
-  - **Sprite Animation:** Characters and possibly other elements come to life through simple animations.
-  - **Score Display:** Your score or movement count appears directly on the screen, enhancing the gameplay experience.

-- **Controls:**
+- **Program Name:** `so_long`
-  - **W, A, S, D:** Move Up, Left, Down, Right.
-  - **ESC or Window Close:** Quit the game.
+- **Files Submitted:** Makefile, *.h, *.c, maps, textures
+- **Makefile Rules:** NAME, all, clean, fclean, re
+- **Input:** A `.ber` map file
+- **Authorized Functions:** open, close, read, write, malloc, free, perror, strerror, exit, math library functions, MiniLibX functions, ft_printf (or custom equivalent), and Libft functions.

 ---

-## How to Run
+## Core Mechanics

+Your mission is simple yet engaging:
+1. **Collect All Items:** Traverse the map and gather all collectibles (`C`).
+2. **Reach the Exit:** Once you have all the items, head towards the exit (`E`).
+3. **Respect the Terrain:** Walls (`1`) block your path, so plan your route carefully.
+4. **Navigate Thoughtfully:** Use **W, A, S, D** to move up, left, down, and right.
+5. **Quit Cleanly:** Press **ESC** or close the window to exit the game gracefully.

+The map characters:
+- `0` - Empty space
+- `1` - Wall
+- `C` - Collectible
+- `E` - Exit
+- `P` - Player start position

+**Path Validation:** If the map isn’t valid—maybe it’s not rectangular, not fully surrounded by walls, or lacks a reachable path to exit and collect all items—the game will refuse to start, ensuring a solid foundation for an enjoyable gaming experience.

+---

+## Bonus Features

+Why stop at the basics?
+- **Sprite Animation:** Characters and elements come alive with animations, adding visual flair.
+- **Score Display:** The current score or move count is displayed right on the screen, keeping you connected to your progress at all times.

+---

+## Getting Started

+**Ready to embark on this adventure?** Follow these steps:

 1. **Clone the Repository:**
    ```bash
    git clone https://github.com/korberlin/so_long.git
    cd so_long
    ```

-2. **Compile the Project:**
+2. **Build the Project:**
    ```bash
    make
    ```
-   This will generate the `so_long` executable.
+   After compilation, you’ll have the `so_long` executable ready to play.

 3. **Run the Game:**
    ```bash
    ./so_long maps/example.ber
    ```
-   Replace `example.ber` with the path to your own `.ber` map file.
+   Replace `example.ber` with the path to your own custom map file.

+As you step into the world of **so_long**, enjoy the interplay of logic, artistry, and coding finesse.
+Each step your character takes, each collectible gathered, and each score increment you see on the screen reveals the careful craftsmanship behind the scenes.

 ---

 ## Contributing

-Contributions are welcome!
-Feel free to open issues or submit pull requests to improve the code, add new features, or enhance the gameplay experience.
+Have ideas for improvements or new features?
+Contributions are always welcome!
+Feel free to open issues, suggest enhancements, or submit pull requests.
+Let’s evolve **so_long** together, making it an even more captivating and polished experience.

 ---

-**Thank you for exploring my so_long project!** Enjoy the game and have fun! 🎉
+**Thank you for exploring my so_long project!** May your journey be filled with discovery, fun, and continuous learning.
+Enjoy the game and have a blast! 🚀
 ```